McNopper/ZeroInfinity/README.md

 ## Note

 The math formulas are encoded using [MathJax](https://www.mathjax.org/).
 However, the decoding and rendering is not properly done in GitHub.
-For properly displaying the formulas, please use another free editor like [Visual Studio Code](https://code.visualstudio.com/).
+For properly displaying the formulas, please use another editor like [Visual Studio Code](https://code.visualstudio.com/).

 ## Motivation